antialias/ellipsis-overflow/README.md

 jQuery(".to-ellipsis").ellipsis();
 ```
 # Limitations
-Content the element can only contain text nodes.
+Truncated content can only consist of text nodes.
 # Return value
 jquery.fn.ellipsis returns a jQuery deferred object that is resolved when all selected elements have been truncated.
 Attach a done handlers to the deferred object if you want to run code after it is finished.
 #### example: